 This jumper applies to the serial interface.
-In position 1 and 2, this jumper links the Signal Ground (SGND) line (Pin 5) of both serial lines to the interface module's frame ground (FGND).
+In position 1 and 2, this jumper links the Signal Ground (SGND) line (Pin 5) of both serial lines to the interface module's frame ground (FGND) through a 100-ohm, 1⁄2-watt resistor.
 When this jumper is in positions 2 and 3, Pin 5 of both lines are disconnected ("lifted") from frame ground.